savoirfairelinux/building-inclusive-open-source-software/docs/E-APQ.md

 ## The AccessibleInterface Class

 The [QAccessibleInterface Class](https://doc.qt.io/qt-6/qaccessibleinterface.html) is useful to create inclusive user interfaces.
 It implements a pure virtual API that allows assistive technologies like braille displays or screen readers to directly access information about accessible objects.
-We have less experience with it as we haven's implemented it on applications we are working on yet.
+We have less experience with it as we haven't implemented it on applications we are working on yet.
 You can find very comprehensive information about it in [this typevar article](https://typevar.dev/en/docs/qt/qaccessibleinterface)

 # Sources
 [Qt's documentation of QAccessible Class](https://doc.qt.io/qt-6/qaccessible.html#Role-enum)